Merge Pipeline, Crate Architecture

 Companion documents:

-- Domain Types: what types live in
+- Domain Types: the typed vocabulary in

-talkbank-model::merge. - Test Plan: what tests live where.
+talkbank-transform::speaker_id(andMergeErrorbeside the merge algorithm intalkbank-transform::transcript_merge). - Test Plan: what tests live where.

 - Override File Format, the on-disk format.